f-caro/ebook_reader_over_dual_tablets/README.md

  Using --> https://www.geeksforgeeks.org/how-to-implement-pdf-picker-in-android/
  Requires in build.gradle ---> implementation "androidx.activity:activity:1.3.1" --- not 1.6.0, due to some imports not found
  --> https://stackoverflow.com/questions/61622254/androidx-activityresultcontracts-package-not-found-class-not-found
+Requires in build.gradle ---> implementation "androidx.fragment:fragment:1.3.0"  --- not 1.5.3, due to minSDK compatibility